Movie Review: The Widow of Saint-Pierre

 Only in a culture as selfish, self-obsessed and self-absorbed as ours could a device like the cell phone flourish.

 To use a dorky Star Trek analogy, the characters on these shows use their communicators, the 24th-century version of cell phones, either only in dire situations or for absolutely necessary communication.
 You never see a Starfleet officer on an alien planet talking with someone back on the ship like, “Yeah, I’m going to be beaming back to the ship in two minutes.
 What’s Neelix serving for dinner?
 Creamed asparagus?
 Maybe I’ll just replicate myself a cheeseburger.
 Boy, it’s hot down here.
 I’ll see you in a minute.”
-No, it’s usually like, “Beam me the fuck outta here before a Borg fries my ass!”
+No, it’s usually like, “Beam me outta here before a Borg fries my ass!”

 Cell phones can be great tools.
 The other weekend I was sitting in a NYC park and some old drunk bastard started waving a giant knife around.
 In about 2 seconds, at least 2 dozen people whipped out their cell phone and quickly dialed 911.
-For the record, the dude wasn’t really dangerous, just some drunk dildo proving his machismo.
+For the record, the dude wasn’t really dangerous, just some drunk moron proving his machismo.
 I felt more sorry for him than threatened for my life.
 That didn’t prevent 3 cop cars from showing up in about a minute, however.

 But walk down any block of NYC at any time of day and there’s always at least one, but usually a minimum of three, oblivious jerks having some sort of idiotic conversation on their little toy, with no concept of where they’re going or that they may be in somebody else’s way.